 Croup is a contagious respiratory illness common among children.
 Although croup is usually a simple illness to treat, severe cases require medical attention.

 Medical attention is recommended for children experiencing any of the following symptoms:

-- Difficulty with breathing
+- difficulty with breathing or swallowing

-- Loud, high-pitched breathing sounds made when inhaling
+- loud, high-pitched breathing sounds when inhaling

 Tests and diagnosis